LinkIdol/crypto-girl-collection/README.md

 ### 2.What is ERC721 Token?

 The core of ERC721 Token is "Non-Fungible Token", which is non - homogeneity token.
 How to understand " non - homogeneity"?
-CryptoHero, for example, each card is unique.
+CryptoGirl, for example, each card is unique.
 In principle, each card is a unique piece of code on the blockchain platform.
-Moreover, ERC 721 each token has an independent unique tokenid, for example, which is the equivalent of the unique id of each card in CryptoHero.
+Moreover, ERC 721 each token has an independent unique tokenid, for example, which is the equivalent of the unique id of each card in CryptoGirl.